Alumni Journeys

 Phillip Phan

-Phillip H. Phan is Professor and Executive Vice Dean at the Johns Hopkins University Carey Business School and Core Faculty at the Johns Hopkins Medicine Armstrong Institute for Patient Safety and Quality.
+Phillip H. Phan is Alonzo and Virginia Decker Professor at the Johns Hopkins Carey Business School with joint appointment as Professor in the Department of Medicine.
 He held the 2004 and 2005 Haniel Foundation Visiting Chair at Humboldt University in Berlin and was the 2006 Robert Bosch Foundation Public Policy Fellow at the American Academy in Berlin.
-He is Visiting Professor of Medicine at the Yong Loo Lin School of Medicine, National University of Singapore.
+He is Robert Bosch Policy Fellow at the American Academy in Berlin.
 His areas of research are in the management of innovation as it relates to new technologies, business processes, and patient safety.
 He has published more than 100 peer reviewed research articles and has consulted for Fortune 50 companies and numerous agencies.
-His talks will include entrepreneurship and innovation as an engine of growth in the European Union, the economics of the wine industry with a vertical wine tasting, and disruptive innovation as a means for entrepreneurs to compete with large corporations.

 Chris Sands